aahmad4/MaskDetech/README.md

 </p>

 <p align="center">
-A link to our devpost submission can be found here: https://devpost.com/software/maskdetech
+A link to our devpost submission can be found here: <a href="https://devpost.com/software/maskdetech" target="_blank">devpost.com/software/maskdetech</a>
 </p>

 <p align="center">
-A link to our YouTube demo video can be found here: https://youtu.be/WavRO4YaAJ8
+A link to our YouTube demo video can be found here: <a href="https://youtu.be/WavRO4YaAJ8" target="_blank">youtu.be/WavRO4YaAJ8</a>
 </p>

 <p align="center">
-The app is currently deployed to Google Cloud Platform here: https://maskdetech.uc.r.appspot.com/
+The app is currently deployed to Google Cloud Platform here: <a href="https://maskdetech.uc.r.appspot.com/" target="_blank">maskdetech.uc.r.appspot.com</a>
 </p>

 ## Screenshots